Farming in Lilongwe’s rural heartland

 On the banks of the Bua

-We finally make it onto the farm.
-It is a 200-hectare estate on the border of Lilongwe and Mchinji districts.
-Morut grows maize and legumes on most of the land.
+We finally make it onto the farm, a 200-hectare estate on the border of Lilongwe and Mchinji districts.
+Morut primarily grows maize and legumes.
 But other farming activities take place too.

-The farm is on the banks of the Bua River.
-They use water from the river to irrigate their crops.
+The farm is on the banks of the Bua River and uses water from the river to irrigate their crops.

-Right next to the pumping point, there is a narrow gap in the very tall reeds that have now covered the river.
-A wooden boat shuttles people and goods across the Bua river between Mchinji and Lilongwe.
+At the water pumping point, there is a narrow gap in the very tall reeds that have now covered the surface of the river.
+A wooden boat shuttles people and goods across the Bua River between Mchinji and Lilongwe.

 Vegetable farming

-A short distance away is a relatively large vegetable patch.
-There are tomatoes, onions, green pepper and other crops.
+A short distance away from the river is a relatively large vegetable patch.
+There are tomatoes, onions, green peppers and other crops.

-Morut harvests tomatoes from this patch every few days.
-He sells them in Lilongwe city.
+Morut harvests the tomatoes and other vegetables from this patch every few days for sale in Lilongwe city.

 Beekeeping

-The farm has over a hundred bee hives spread out in its many wood lots.
-The wood lots provide the perfect place for the bees to thrive.
+The farm has over a hundred bee hives spread out in its many woodlots.
+The woodlots and nearby Bua River provide the perfect place for the bees to thrive.

 After checking up on the hives, we head to the farm office.
-We find a healthy harvest of tomatoes which are loaded and ready for market.
+We find a healthy harvest of tomatoes which are loaded into the pickup and ready for market.

 Macadamia pollination